(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 We’ve had good-to-great service most of the time, and we’ve also dealt with a few problems.
 But the issues were minor compared to the thousands of dollars we’ve saved!

-Background: We own the four phones we use on Total Wireless, and we chose the Bring Your Own Phone plan.
-We bought four Total Wireless SIM cards at our local Best Buy for $1 each.
-The clerk laughed and said it was the smallest charge for four items that he’d ever seen while working at Best Buy!
+Background: We own the four phones we use on Total Wireless, and we chose the Bring Your Own Phone plan and bought SIM cards at Best Buy for $1.

 According to their website, you need a Verizon-compatible phone or an unlocked CDMA phone to use Total Wireless.
 You can check the compatibility of your phone on their website too.

-I started with Total Wireless service back in September.
-We then moved my husband and kids onto Total Wireless after I had 3 months of service with no issues at all.
+I started with Total Wireless service in September 2017.
+We then moved my husband and kids onto Total Wireless after I had three months of service with no issues at all.

 The kids were both on Straight Talk (CDMA) using Verizon towers.
 They didn’t even need to change SIM cards when I moved them to Total Wireless because they are related (Wal-Mart) brands.
 My husband moved from AirVoice Wireless.